The Rise of the Subscription Economy 🚀

 Nice things cost money.
 In previous decades consumers bought goods on credit, then sweated profusely as the interest stacked up.
 As we enter the 2020s, software outfits like Adobe offer subscriptions as a smarter way to get the latest tools without the upfront costs.
 You won’t ever own the product, but…

 By the time you’ve paid off your purchase it has usually tumbled in value and is due for an upgrade.
 The old saying about cars losing money as soon as you drive them off the forecourt doesn’t just apply to that new Audi.
-Trade in your iPhone Xs today, and you’ll get around a third of what you paid for it a year ago.
-As an alternative, Raylo’s SIM-free phone subscriptions offer the latest iPhones at a lower cost than buying outright, and after 24 months, subscribers can simply swap it for a newer model, putting paid to dodgy trade-ins or that museum of old-timey technology in the kitchen drawer.
+Trade in your iPhone XS today, and you’ll get around a third of what you paid for it a year ago.
+As an alternative, Raylo’s SIM-free phone subscriptions offer the latest iPhones at a lower cost than buying outright, and after 24 months, subscribers can simply swap it for a newer model, putting paid to dodgy trade-ins or that museum of old-time technology in the kitchen drawer.
 Bringing us on to…

 Almost 50 million tonnes of electronic waste was dumped in 2018 and people are starting to get conscious about their own impact on the planet.
 According to the World Economic Forum, climate change and the destruction of nature is the number one global concern for millennials, and the more you buy the more you have to get rid of.
 Swapping plastic for digital, renting a car only when you need it, or ensuring products are reused or upcycled are all pluses for the planet.